 Brass Poppies Table Lamp

-Materials: 3 Burned and etched brass flowers.
-Brown square wooden base decorated with brown velours.
+Materials: 3 burned and etched brass flowers.
+Brown square wooden base covered with brown velours.
 Brass rod.
-Square fabric pagoda style lampshade.
-Bakelite socket.
+Square fabric pagoda lampshade.
+Bakelite E27 socket.

 Height: 90 cm / 35.43”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Other versions: The base of this brass poppies table lamp was also used for other flowers: sunflowers/turn-sole, lilies and so on.